 I went on my first solo trip in my twenties.
 I spent two weeks in Europe and, to tell you the truth, I was flying by the seat of my pants.
 I could have used some of the advice in the articles below.
 Since then I've enjoyed many years of solo travel.
 And, as a woman traveling alone, I've experienced the good and, on occasion, the bad.
 All of which has prepared me to write and publish Solo Traveler.

 How'd we come to publish Solo Traveler?
 Well, for me, a love of travel, personal loss and an empty nest all conspired for me to travel solo more and begin Solo Traveler in 2009.
 As for Tracey, on her very first trip abroad, which was with a friend, she learned that solo travel was for her.
 As friends, it was natural for us to work together on Solo Traveler.

 So we write.
 We write for male and female solo travelers in general.
 We write about travel and saving money, safety, destinations, packing and general solo travel tips.
-There's also our 32 Tips posts with free and low-cost tips for some of the world's most expensive destinations and our annual best budget destinations post.
+There's also our Best Solo Travel Destinations: All Solo Traveler Tested and our annual best budget destinations posts to check out.
 There's so much on the site.
 Below are links to posts specifically for women who travel alone but first, here's our shortlist of tips for women.

 Top 10 Tips for Solo Female Travelers

 We are sometimes asked to narrow down our top tips for women traveling solo.
 Taking some from how to travel solo as a women, others from our safety advise and still more from our lifestyle pieces for women, here they are.